 We build networks to collaborate, share and promote good practice as well as spreading and implementing proven solutions.
 We also connect innovators with funding, evaluation and partners to allow their innovations to be refined, proven and adopted.

 The collaborative was created in partnership with the South West AHSN and includes 11 mental health trusts across the south of England.
-It is aligned to the national priorities of the Mental Health Safety Improvement Programme (MHSIP) and aims to improve the quality and safety of services for people with mental health conditions.
+The collaborative aims to improve the quality and safety of services for people with mental health conditions through the use of quality improvement methodology.
+Read more about the South of England Mental Health Quality and Patient Safety Improvement Collaborative here.

-First-episode Rapid Early intervention for Eating Disorders (FREED) is an innovative, evidence-based, specialist care package for 16 to 25-year-olds with a first-episode eating disorder of less than three years in duration.
+First-episode Rapid Early intervention for Eating Disorders (also referred to as FREED) is an innovative, evidence-based, specialist care package for 16 to 25-year-olds with a first-episode eating disorder of less than three years in duration.
+Read more about FREED here.

 Diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) can take significant time and resources, with an average 18 month wait for accurate diagnosis.
-Along with other AHSNs across the country we are working to implement objective testing, using QbTest to support diagnosis and reduce waiting times.
+Along with other AHSNs across the country we are working to implement objective testing, using QbTest to support diagnosis and reduce waiting times through our Focus ADHD project.
+Read more about Focus ADHD here.

-SIM is a mental health workforce model that brings together the police and community mental health services in order to better support people with complex mental health needs.
+Serenity Impact Modelling (known as SIM) is a mental health workforce model that brings together the police and community mental health services in order to better support people with complex mental health needs.
+Read more about SIM here.

-SHarED aims to implement and evaluate the effectiveness of a High Impact User team in the Emergency Departments of all five acute trusts in the West of England.
+Supporting high impact users in Emergency Departments (known as SHarED) aims to implement and evaluate the effectiveness of a High Impact User team in the Emergency Departments of all five acute trusts in the West of England.
+Read more about SHarED here.

 Our Future Challenges Programme supports innovators and local partners to pilot innovations in a real-world setting and, if they are successful, generate evidence to support their wider adoption.

 S12 Solutions have developed an app and web based software to make Mental Health Act assessment and claim form processes quicker and, simpler by identifying approved mental health professionals.
-The West of England AHSN has provided support to Avon and Wiltshire Mental Health Partnership NHS Trust and S12 Solutions as they implement this innovation,
+The West of England AHSN has provided support to Avon and Wiltshire Mental Health Partnership NHS Trust and S12 Solutions as they implement this innovation.
+Read more about S12 Solutions here.